 - Not have any convictions for the sale or possession of illegal drugs while receiving federal financial aid

-For the 2018-2019 academic year (September, 2018 - June, 2019), families can file their FAFSA as early as October 1, 2017.
-This FAFSA will be based on the student and parent 2016 income.
-Since the majority of tax filers have already filed their 2016 tax returns, the FAFSA application process should be quick and easy.
+Families can file their FAFSA as early as October 1 for the following academic year.
+This FAFSA will be based on the student and parent prior, prior income (taxes filed the previous spring).
+Since the majority of tax filers have already filed their tax returns, the FAFSA application process should be quick and easy.
 You can use the IRS Data Retrieval Tool when completing the FAFSA, which allows you to pull the tax information directly from the IRS into the FAFSA.
 For privacy purposes, you will not see the actual figures when they are transferred, but can rest assured that they are accurate, based on the tax return that you submited to the IRS.

-Our policy is to email the student if anything is missing from his/her application, once the student initiates the process.
+Our policy is to email the student, using their MMA email address, if anything is missing from his/her application, once the student initiates the process.
 We will send at least 4 emails to the student.
 If after the final notice we still do not receive a response, we will assume at that point that the student is no longer interested in applying for financial aid and will stop sending notifications.
 Students can always check their application status on our Self Service Portal to see what we have received and if anything is still missing.

 Once a FAFSA is filed, some students will be selected for a process called ‘verification.’
 If selected, you may be required to submit additional information to the Office of Student Financial Services to verify the accuracy of the information you reported on the FAFSA.
-Requests for additional information will be sent to the student via email.
-Currently enrolled students will receive the email at their MMA account; incoming students will receive the email at the email address reported on the MMA Admission application (once assigned, the student’s MMA email account will be used.)
+Requests for additional information will be sent to the student via their MMA email account.
+These documents must also be received by our office by the priority deadline.
+For this reason, we highly encourage you not to wait until the last minute to file your FAFSA, just in case we need additional info.

 Delays in submitting requested documentation could result in a loss of certain financial aid.
 Families are encouraged to respond to our requests immediately upon receipt of our first request.

-Financial Aid is awarded for specific semesters.
-If a student does not enroll in a given semester, the financial aid awarded for that semester is automatically canceled.
+Financial Aid is offered for specific semesters.
+If a student does not enroll in a given semester, the financial aid offered for that semester is automatically canceled.

-If your family is experiencing any special circumstances or hardships, you may download and submit an appeal form (found on the financial aid home page of the self service portal) to our office, listing financial hardships and providing documentation when applicable.
+If your family is experiencing any special circumstances or hardships, you may download and submit an appeal form (found under the 'forms' link on this page, or on the financial aid home page of the self service portal) to our office, listing financial hardships and providing documentation when applicable.
 This can be mailed or emailed to the Director at firstname.lastname@example.org.
 Special circumstances could include, but are not limited to loss of job/income, separation/divorce after filing the FAFSA, unusually high medical expenses, etc. Appeals that will NOT be considered include high credit card debt/car payment/mortgages, etc.; early withdrawals from retirement/pension accounts; home repairs; private elementary/high school tuitions; family weddings/celebrations, sports and other extracurricular expenses and major purchases.

 The Office of Student Financial Services must have the student’s permission to discuss their aid with anyone other than the student.
 If you wish to allow MMA to discuss your financial aid and/or bill with your parent(s), or any other individual, you must complete and submit a FERPA Privacy Information Release Form.